fx-biocoder/design-patterns/03 - Builder/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Builder pattern can be effectively combined with several other design patterns:
+The Builder pattern can be combined with several other design patterns:

 - Abstract Factory: Builder can be used to create complex products within an Abstract Factory
 - Composite: Builders are often used to build Composite trees or other complex objects